hes-e39/assignment-2/README.md

 ## Project setup

-You may have noticed that the `src` directory is empty.
+**You may have noticed that the `src` directory is empty.
 This is because A2 will build on your code from A1.
-Before you begin, please copy ONLY the `src` folder from your A1 repo into this one and run `npm install` to get your dependencies installed.
+Before you begin, please copy ONLY the `src` folder from your A1 repo into this one and run `npm install` to get your dependencies installed.**

+NOTE: If you installed any additional dependencies outside of the default set provided by us, then you will have to also install them here with.

 ## Timer functionality